Save Time & Money By Hiring The Right Candidate The First Time Round Through Conducting A Functional Capacity Assessment

 - Functional Job Analysis allows unsafe work practices to be indentified and reduced

 - Reduction in Workcover claims and Workcover premiums through reduced injury rates

-All Corporate Work Health Australia’s pre-employment functional assessments are completed with a report to the employer outlining if the worker met (passed) or did not meet (failed) the critical demand criteria for the job in which they have been offered employment.
+All Corporate Work Health Australia’s functional capacity evaluation are completed with a report to the employer outlining if the worker met (passed) or did not meet (failed) the critical demand criteria for the job in which they have been offered employment.

 All assessments will be designed for your company and job roles, however, as a general guide most assessments address the following:

 - Pre-Qualifiers (Is worker safe to complete critical job demands assessment)

 - Critical Demands Assessment

 Corporate Work Health Uses The JOB FIT SYSTEM To Carry Out Functional Capacity Assessments

 At Corporate Work Health Australia we adopt the JobFit Training System to undertake pre employment screening and functional capacity evaluations.